3 Things To Note Before Opening An SRS Account

 3. Action – How Can You Grow Your SRS To Meet Your Retirement Needs?

 If SRS contribution is left untouched, it will only be earning the bank interest rate, which does not make financial sense in the long run.
 There are many other ways to make better use of your savings, including shares, unit trusts, insurances, bonds, and fixed deposits.
-The good news is, investment returns are accumulated tax-free and only 50% of the withdrawals from SRS are taxable at retirement.
+The good news is, that investment returns are accumulated tax-free and only 50% of the withdrawals from SRS are taxable at retirement.
 You can also choose to withdraw your SRS investment at the stipulated retirement age in the form of cash or investment (i.e. transfer the investment out of your SRS account).

 At Providend, we invest our clients’ SRS savings using cost-efficient and globally diversified funds to help them meet their retirement goals.
 These funds generally take a long-term approach toward investments, without market timing and, most importantly, employ evidence-based methods – meaning that they are backed by research and data.
 We hold high confidence in the outcome from our investment portfolios to give our clients the peace of mind that they seek.
 Find out how we do it here.